uclaacm/website/README.md

 4. **Before you push**, make sure your app builds with `npm build`.
 If there are any errors, our CI/CD service will **reject your build**.
 5. Once you're ready, stage and commit your changes!
 6. Make a [pull request](https://github.com/uclaacm/website/pulls) with your changes, and let someone on the dev team know.
-7. If your code passes code review, we'll merge it into `master`.
+7. If your code passes code review, we'll merge it into `main`.
 Congratulations!
 If you'd like, it's now safe to delete your branch/fork.

 ### Production Deploy

-CRA has an automatic build script that manages creating a deploy-ready bundle, which can be triggered by `npm run build`.
-It runs a strict ESLint config, and then webpacks (and tree-shakes) the relevant modules to create a minified bundle.

-TODO: CI/CD.
+TODO

 ### Notes on Previous Iterations

-Previously, this website had a more involved build system, still using React but also managing our webpack configuration, ESLint, containerization with Docker, and deploying on Heroku.
-In 2020, we moved away from this model to simplify the development workflow and look to use static-site deployers.
+From (some time) to 2019, this website had a more involved build system, still using React but also managing our webpack configuration, ESLint, containerization with Docker, and deploying on Heroku.

+In mid-2020, we made two larger changes:

+* we followed [ACM Design's](https://design.uclaacm.com) new **Branding 3.0** design system, reworking the visual language of the site
+* we moved away from a custom webpack configuration and containerization deployed on Heroku to using [Create React App](https://create-react-app.dev/) deployed on Netlify, with the main goal of reducing development burden and taking advantage of static-site deployers